-The following Management Discussion and Analysis ("MD&A") for Colibri Resource Corporation ("the Company") prepared as of March 19, 2015, should be read together with the audited consolidated financial statements for the year ended November 30, 2014 and related notes attached thereto, which were prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following Management Discussion and Analysis ("MD&A") for Colibri Resource Corporation ("the Company") prepared as of April 29, 2015 should be read in conjunction with the accompanying unaudited condensed consolidated interim financial statements and notes as at February 28, 2014, which were prepared in accordance with International Financial Reporting Standards ("IFRS").
+All figures referred to in this discussion and analysis are expressed in Canadian unless otherwise noted.